ChiaraCati/FlooData/README.md

 [OpenCoesione](https://opencoesione.gov.it/it/) – the [Italian government](https://www.governo.it/)'s open gov initiative on cohesion policies in Italy – makes available datasets offering a partial return of the monitoring system managed by the [State General Accounting](http://www.rgs.mef.gov.it/); in a form suitable to respond to the cognitive interests of citizens.
 In the [Open Data section](https://opencoesione.gov.it/it/opendata/#!progetti_section) datsets on projects are available for download and re-use.

 The final data source employed in the constuction of FlooData datasets  is a [GitHub repository](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel) by [Matteo Henry Chinaski](https://github.com/MatteoHenryChinaski).
 The author does not provide a licence or waiver for the data they created.
 However it is possible to collaborate and freely download data, withouth specifying any legal restricion.
-The data contained in this resource is of topologycal and topohographical nature as it contains places names, cxoordinates, istat codes, dimensions and  statistics (out of date) of different Italian areas, spanning from single municipalities to the entire natainal territory.
+The data contained in this resource is of topologycal and topohographical nature as it contains places names, cxoordinates, istat codes, dimensions and  statistics (out of date) of different Italian areas, spanning from single municipalities to the entire national territory.

 ## 📂 Original and mashed-up datasets